BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/explore-data-online.md

 There are multiple ways that the data can be explored online - tables, charts, maps.

 Users previewing the data online might have one of these goals:
-* Find a specific value for a location of interest
+* Find a specific value for a location of interest; and
-* Preview the data online to get a better understanding of its contents
+* Preview the data online to get a better understanding of its contents.

 If users require only a specific value, there is no need to display additional information.
-After a simple post code or location search they could be presented with a value for that location.
+After a simple postcode or location search they could be presented with a value for that location.

 ### 1. Preview data

-Allowing users to preview the files included in the dataset and their content can help them make a better decision on the usefulness of the dataset.
+Allowing users to preview the files included in the dataset and their contents can help them make a better decision on the usefulness of the dataset.

 <div class="image-container">